 6. Exclusively Using Sulfate-Free Shampoo

-Now those who couldn’t get down with co-washing quickly adopted the practice of not using very strong shampoos.
+Those who couldn’t get down with co-washing quickly adopted the practice of not using very strong shampoos.
 They found strong shampoos that contained sulfates, dried out the hair and stripped them of their sebum.
-Now, the issue with this practice is that most naturals use heavy oils and butters and then use very mild cleansers that are not able to thoroughly cleanse the hair.
+The issue with this practice is that most naturals use heavy oils and butters and then use very mild cleansers that are not able to thoroughly cleanse the hair.
 Dimitria C. had a wonderful epiphany related to this while doing some household chores.
 “As I was hand washing my dishes, and yes, I still hand wash even though I have a dishwasher, I thought about what Aeleise and Aishia Strickland always try to impress upon us regarding washing our hair.
 Basically, we have to get all the products out of our hair with our clarifying washes,” she says.
-“If we don’t, it’s like leaving your drinking glasses, cups, or other dishes half rinsed with soap residue on it.
-Who wants to drink or eat out of half rinsed dishes?”
+“If we don’t, it’s like leaving your drinking glasses, cups, or other dishes half rinsed with soap residue on them.
+Who wants to drink or eat out of half-rinsed dishes?”